 Thanks to the following organizations for their support during the 2012-13 Breakfast Games: USDA, Cooking Matters Colorado, Western Dairy Association and the Olympic Training Center.

-The annual challenge is presented by the Colorado No Kid Hungry campaign, a statewide, public-private initiative of Hunger Free Colorado, Share Our Strength and the Office of Governor John Hickenlooper.
-Together, the campaign partners are working to ensure that all children have nutritious food at home, at school and in their communities.
+The annual challenge is presented by Hunger Free Colorado and the Colorado No Kid Hungry campaign, a statewide, public-private initiative working to ensure that all children have nutritious food at home, at school and in their communities.

 Studies show that breakfast is the most important meal of the day, particularly for children.
 Those who do not eat a regular, nutritious morning meal may be more likely to struggle with poor academic performance, exhibit behavior problems and experience poor health.
 Eating breakfast can contribute to improved math and reading skills, along with standardized test scores.
 It also can help decrease tardiness and suspensions as well as improve memory, attentiveness and overall health.